istio/istio.io/content/en/docs/tasks/security/authentication/mtls-migration/index.md

 * Read the [authentication policy task](/docs/tasks/security/authentication/authn-policy) to learn how to configure authentication policy.

-* Have a Kubernetes cluster with Istio installed, without global mutual TLS enabled (e.g use the demo configuration profile as described in [installation steps](/docs/setup/getting-started)).
+* Have a Kubernetes cluster with Istio installed, without global mutual TLS enabled (for example, use the `default` configuration profile as described in [installation steps](/docs/setup/getting-started)).

 In this task, you can try out the migration process by creating sample workloads and modifying the policies to enforce STRICT mutual TLS between the workloads.